 - Don’t be fooled by advertisements, websites or social media messages offering protective masks, virus-killing cleaning products or vaccines.
 Although the website may look legitimate, in all probability your credit card will be charged and you will never receive the product.
 It’s important to note that there is currently no cure or vaccine for COVID-19.

 - Never pay up front for financial relief.
-Organization like First Command are offering clients loan assistance and deferments, and the government has announced federal student loan relief, but none of these programs require an advance fee.
+Organizations like First Command are offering clients loan assistance and deferments, and the government has announced federal student loan relief, but none of these programs require an advance fee.

 - Hang up on robocalls immediately.
 Scammers are getting more and more sophisticated, so even pressing a key when prompted or answering “yes” to a simple question can put you at risk.
 One reported robocall scheme impersonates the local health department and alerts the call recipient that they have been in contact with someone infected by the coronavirus.